kasper/phoenix/API.md

 ## 11. Iterable

-Objects that implement `Iterable` can be traversed.
+Objects that implement `Iterable` can be traversed relatively to the current object.

 ```java
 interface Iterable